 327. Industrial Organization and Public Policy

 (3)

 Study of past and present structure of industry in the United States and its relationship to government; economically desirable goals of governmental policies relating to business; past and present governmental policy towards business and labor.

 329. Urban Economics

 (3)

 Economic reasons for the existence and location of cities, economic analysis of problems of urban areas, including urban renewal, urban transportation, and education; industry in urban areas, analysis of value of urban land, concept of externalities, and the furnishing of urban services.

 351; 451.
 Reading List

 (1;1)

 Open only to students declaring economics as a major.
 Reading is completed during the summer and tested by examination.

 405. The History of Economic Thought

 (3)

 The development of economic theory from ancient times to the present; contributions of Greece, Rome, and the Middle Ages; major emphasis on mercantilism and nineteenth and twentieth century capitalism.

 452. Senior Thesis

 (1 to 3)

 Open only to economics majors.
 Honors students are normally expected to register for three semester hours.

 453, 454.
 Economics Colloquium

-(1,1)
+(1, 1)

 Readings and group discussion.
 Significant works in political economy are read and analyzed.
-This course is open to all senior economics majors; junior economics majors may be admitted by special permission.
+This course is open to all senior economics majors; not open, except by special permission, to students with fewer than twelve semester hours credit in Economics.

 Business Administration (12)

 101, 102.
 Principles of Accounting

-(3,3)
+(3, 3)

 First semester: fundamental principles of accounting with emphasis on the preparation and interpretation of financial statements.
 Attention is given to the collection and reporting of pertinent information for creditors, management, and investors.
 The second semester includes the preparation of data for internal management purposes; the collection, presentation, and interpretation of information for the purposes of decision-making, cost control, and managerial planning.

 205. The Legal Environment of Business

 (3)

 The nature of the court system; constitutional law; and legislation.
 Topics covered include law by judicial decision, law by administrative agencies, the regulation of business, and taxation.
 Special attention is given to anti-trust law and the law of employment and labor relations.
+Not open to students who have credit for Political Science 308.

 322. Investments Analysis and Financial Markets

 See Economics 322.